-We have started taking orders by phone or by an online form, if you would like to customize the non-perishable items in your bag of food.
+We are taking orders by phone or by an online form, if you would like to customize the non-perishable items in your bag of food.
 Those bags of food plus the weekly fresh choices ( produce, dairy, meat) can be picked up when we are open Wednesdays 2 - 5 PM and the 2nd Sat. of the month, 9 AM - Noon.

-BY PHONE: orders can be placed Mondays and Tuesdays, 11 AM - 1 PM and 3 PM - 5 PM.
+BY PHONE: orders can be placed Mondays and Tuesdays, 11 AM - 3 PM.
 Please note that orders can't be left by phone message, they must be placed with a volunteer over the phone during these hours.
 If you call and leave your phone number, we can call you back.

 Phone Ordering: Call us at (507) 895-1115